 It’s not just a drink… it’s a lifestyle!
 This tasty and inexpensive drink is fortified cinnamon and chamomile.
 It’s one of the best drinks to try in Barcelona along with Cava and Sangria.

-Another foodie tip: Find a place for lunch that has an oferta: a meal with dessert and a drink.
+Another foodie tip: Find a place for lunch that has a Menu del Dia: a full meal with dessert and a drink.
 Then, have a bottle of house wine, included with your meal – it’s a tradition, so don’t stand out!
 And then you will understand why siesta is so important in Spanish culture.

 What Not to Do In Barcelona